bobbingwide/bbboing/readme.txt

 == Upgrade Notice ==
 = 1.8.7 =
-Tested with WordPress 6.8.2, PHPUnit 10 & 11
+Tested with WordPress 6.8.2, PHP 8.4 and PHPUnit 10 & 11

-= 1.8.6 =
-Update for support for PHP 8.4

 = 1.8.6 =
 Update for support for PHP 8.3

 = 1.8.5 =
 Update for support for PHP 8.1 and PHP 8.2